Description of the

 - The United Nations' Sustainable Development Goals are admirable and

 apply to all countries.
-However the target-dates are not nearly ambitious
+However, planned completion dates are not

 - Many large corporations and companies are not paying their employees